 The Immediate Next Step:

 One can only wish for a set of standardized voice commands and keywords to make it possible for users to navigate among multiple AI systems.
-But we also know that it is simply ridiculous to expect people to memorise a fixed set of commands for their AI assistants for every search action.
+But we also know that it is simply ridiculous to expect people to memorize a fixed set of commands for their AI assistants for every search action.

 Communicating with users will become more challenging as “click here to register” simply won’t bear any meaning without any visual cues as to where this “here” is located.
 This calls for the innovation of a novel lexicon that will help users to act.
 These cues need to be commonly understood, intuitive and easy for the users to remember and use.